List Membership Functions

 all_members

-Returns the indices of every instance of value
+Returns the indices of every instance of value in alist.

 LIST all_members(ANY value, LIST alist)